hamdikavak/hamdikavak.github.io/c5_publications.md

 ### Papers in Progress

 1. Immersive Agent-Based Modeling through Virtual Reality: Implementation and Case Studies.
 M. Wang, N.E.
 Pinar, and <strong>H. Kavak</strong>.
 To be submitted to Journal of Simulation Practice and Theory.

+2. Synthetic Populations for Public Health Policy and Planning.
+E. Von Hoene, <strong>H. Kavak</strong>, and T. Anderson.
+Book chapter to appear in <em>Synthetic Population: Predicting Futures with Realistic Digital Communities</em>, edited by Ed Hua, Bianica Pires, and Jon Cline.

+3. Surrogate Modeling for Agent-Based Simulation. <strong>H. Kavak</strong>.
+Book chapter to appear in <em>Artificial Intelligence in Modeling and Simulation</em>, edited by Philippe J. Giabbanelli.